Zennor: History and antiquities

-Antiquities include the megalithic burial chambers Zennor Quoit and Sperris Quoit (only 400 yards apart).
+Antiquities include the megalithic burial chambers Zennor Quoit and Sperris Quoit, 400 yd apart, about 1 mi east of the village.
 There is a prehistoric entrance grave at Pennance known as the Giant's House and not far away are four round barrows.
 Gurnard's Head, or Trereen Dinas, is an Iron Age promontory fort (or cliff castle) with five lines of fortification, and a mile to the west is Bosigran, close to Treen (Tredhin), a second promontory fort along with a surviving field system, suggested by Henry Jenner to mean 'the Dwelling of Igerna', King Arthur's mother in Arthurian legend.

-According to local knowledge, the historical and locally populous and influential Stephens family originated here, arriving in a shipwrecked cattle boat in 1470, two other men were reputably aboard (one of whom started the Quicks of St Ives) the shipwreck occurred at Wicca Pool, the boat having been travelling from Ireland.

 Between 1915 and 1917, writer D. H. Lawrence lived near the village with his new wife Frieda.
 It was during this time that he finished Women in Love.
 The couple were later accused of spying and signalling to German submarines off the Cornish coast and in late 1917, after constant harassment by the armed forces authorities, Lawrence was forced to leave Cornwall at three days' notice under the terms of the Defence of the Realm Act 1914 (DORA).
 This persecution was later described in an autobiographical chapter of his Australian novel Kangaroo, published in 1923.
 In September 2016 events were held to celebrate the centenary of Lawrence's connection with Zennor.